Skip to content

 Tip

-Double-check the polarities of the power cable connections.
+Double-check the polarity of the power cable connections.
 Red goes with plus and black goes with minus.

 Tip

-The FRC robot wiring guide might be a helpful resource here.
+The FRC robot wiring guide may also be helpful.

 Battery assembly